nathanchance/tuxmake/docs/toolchains.md

 ## gcc

 This toolchain will use `gcc` as compiler.
 It is the default if you don't request a specific toolchain.
-Specificy `gcc-N` for requesting specific `gcc` versions.
+Specify `gcc-N` for requesting specific `gcc` versions.

 ## clang

 This toolchain uses `clang` as compiler, but the GNU binutils tools for assembling and linking.
-Specificy `clang-N` for specific versions.
+Specify `clang-N` for specific versions.

 ## llvm

 This toolchain does a full LLBV build, i.e. one with `LLVM=1`: compile with clang, and assemble/link with the LLVM tools.
-Specificy `llvm-N` for requesting specific LLVM versions.
+Specify `llvm-N` for requesting specific LLVM versions.